Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 // Call:

 aConversationId:
-The Easemob id of the receiver in a single chat conversation--------- The group id of the group conversations to send messages to the group The chat room ID of the chat room which messages are sent to
+The user id of the receiver in a single chat conversation--------- The group id of the group conversations to send messages to the group The chat room ID of the chat room which messages are sent to